PM refuses to resign after dramatic No 10 confrontation with cabinet ministers

 Former allies plead with prime minister to accept game is up – but fail to end his defiance

-Boris Johnson has refused to resign after a dramatic confrontation in Downing Street with senior cabinet ministers who pleaded with him to accept that the game is up.
+Boris Johnson sacked Michael Gove after a dramatic confrontation in Downing Street with senior cabinet ministers who pleaded with him to accept that the game is up and resign.

-The former allies, led by his chief whip, are believed to have threatened to resign themselves if the prime minister refused to go – to make his government unviable – but failed to end his defiance.

-Instead, he told the delegation he remains “focused on the important issues facing the country”, The Independent was told – setting the scene for further likely walkouts in the hours to come.
+The prime minister told the delegation he plans to “fight on” despite an extraordinary collapse in support that included more than 40 resignations.

+Mr Johnson told ministers he was staying put, The Independent was told by a senior No 10 source, as allies made clear he would remain in place until he is forced out by another confidence vote.

+His refusal to resign led to Welsh secretary Simon Hart quitting cabinet hours later, while Ed Argar resigned as junior health minister.

-Mr Johnson’s aide James Duddridge, told Sky News: “The prime minister is in buoyant mood and will fight on.
-He has a 14 million mandate and so much to do for the country.”
+Mr Johnson’s aide James Duddridge told Sky News: “The prime minister is in buoyant mood and will fight on.
+He has a 14-million mandate and so much to do for the country.”

+The Sun also quoted a key ally of the prime minister as saying: “If the party wants to overthrow the elected will of the people, they have to dip their hands in blood.”

+Becoming the third MP to resign from Mr Johnson’s cabinet, Mr Hart wrote in his resignation letter: “Colleagues have done their upmost in private and public to help you turn the ship around, but it is with sadness that I feel we have passed the point where this is possible.”

+Attorney General Suella Braverman told ITV that she would not resign but that it was “time to go” for Mr Johnson.
+The cabinet minister – who said she would put her name into the ring in the event of a leadership contest – said Mr Johnson had handled matters “appallingly” in recent days.

-The 1922 Committee of backbenchers stepped back from an immediate rule change to allow a fresh no-confidence vote – but only because it expected the cabinet to finish the job without the need for it.
+The 1922 Committee of backbenchers earlier stepped back from an immediate rule change to allow a fresh no-confidence vote – but only because it expected the cabinet to finish the job without the need for it.

-The delegation was headed by Chris Heaton-Harris, the chief whip responsible for party discipline – which has broken down entirely in fury over the Chris Pincher groping scandal.

-It included the transport secretary Grant Shapps, the Welsh Secretary Simon Hart and, it is believed, Nadhim Zahawi, who was only promoted to chancellor late on Tuesday.
+The delegation was headed by Chris Heaton-Harris, the chief whip responsible for party discipline – which has broken down entirely with MPs furious about the Chris Pincher groping scandal.
+It included the transport secretary Grant Shapps, Mr Hart and, it is believed, Nadhim Zahawi, who was only promoted to chancellor late on Tuesday.

-Priti Patel, the home secretary, also headed to No 10 – after switching to the anti-Johnson camp, as the levelling up secretary Michael Gove did earlier, telling the prime minister to quit.
+Priti Patel, the home secretary, also headed to No 10 – after switching to the anti-Johnson camp, as the levelling up secretary Mr Gove did earlier, telling the prime minister to quit.

-But Mr Johnson is believed to have told them that his departure would bring chaos of a leadership contest – during the cost of living crisis – followed by pressure for general election.
+But Mr Johnson is believed to have told them that his departure would bring the chaos of a leadership contest during the cost of living crisis, followed by pressure for a general election.

-In other conversations with wavering MPs, he urged them to recognise that – despite the mass resignations – all other potential leaders would fail to match his popularity with the public.
+In other conversations with wavering MPs, he urged them to recognise that, despite the mass resignations, all other potential leaders would fail to match his popularity with the public.

 Earlier, in the Commons, there was applause when one Conservative MP accused Mr Johnson of attempting “to blame other people for mistakes”, telling him: “Take responsibility and resign”.